Jessica Gomes: Career

 Gomes's mother sent her to modelling classes at Linda-Ann Model Academy in the Perth suburb of Midland at the age of 13.
 There her acting led to a modeling contest and the start of her career.
 In 2004, she signed with IMG Models after moving to New York City.
 She has avoided Paris and Milan and worked extensively in most of Asia's major markets — including Tokyo, Seoul, Hong Kong, Beijing, and Shanghai — where she feels mixed heritage models are more successful.
 According to Diane Smith, senior editor of the Sports Illustrated Swimsuit Issue, she is regarded as a "nontraditional" beauty and in her Australian homeland she is regarded for her multiracial background.

 Gomes has enjoyed much success through South Korean advertising campaigns.
 In 2007 she appeared in advertisements for Hyundai Sonata.
 The following year, she appeared in an advertisement for LG Cyon Bikini Phone, in which she promoted the split screen cellphone wearing a two-piece bikini, under the tagline "Touch the Wonder."
 This ad campaign is credited as having pushed Gomes to stardom in South Korea.
 Her popularity grew, and by 2013 between her spokesmanships and Korean television show appearances, she had reached celebrity status.

 Beyond her South Korean success, Gomes has appeared in Vogue, Teen Vogue, Glamour, American Glamour and Victoria's Secret catalogue, has modeled for DKNY Jeans, Garnier, Levi's, Motorola, Urban Outfitters and Victoria's Secret, and appeared on the cover of Biba.
 She signed with Estee Lauder as the face of Sean John's Unforgivable fragrance.
 She has been featured in ads for Jay-Z Rocawear.
 In 2009, she was in a Cass Beer ad campaign with Lee Min-ho.
 She was the Maxim Cover girl for November 2011.
-On Friday 22 March 2013, Gomes was announced as the fashion ambassador for Australian retail giant David Jones Limited, replacing Miranda Kerr and joining Megan Gale, Jason Dundas, Montana Cox, Gai Waterhouse and Emma Freedman.
-That July, she debuted for Jones on the runway.
+On Friday 22 March 2013, Gomes was announced as the fashion ambassador for Australian retail giant David Jones, replacing Miranda Kerr and joining Megan Gale, Jason Dundas, Montana Cox, Gai Waterhouse and Emma Freedman.
+That July, she debuted for David Jones on the runway.
 After Gomes became the face of Enprani Cosmetics, she launched a lip gloss named Gomes Pink.
 Gomes has also shot editorials for the Australian and Vietnamese editions of Harper's Bazaar and modelled for the cover of Cleo.